Historical Toilets

 The Statio Aquarum or the Office of the Department of Water Distribution are located here.

 Also, the portico of Pompey, formally known as Gnaeus Pompeius Magnus, was located here.
 It served as the Roman Senate house.
-The Senate met there, and it was where Julius Caesar was assassinated on 15 March 44 BC.
+The Senate met there, and it was where Julius Caesar was assassinated on 15 March 44 BCE.

 A large public latrine is in the northwest corner of this excavated block.
 This would have been the toilet used when the Roman Senate took a bathroom break, since the Senate met in the building adjacent to the south side of this large latrine.